nodejs/security-wg/processes/security_team_members.md

 # Node.js Security Team

-Node.js security teams are expected to keep all information that they have privileged access to by being on the team completely private to the team.
+Node.js security team members are expected to keep all information that they have privileged access to by being on the team completely private to the team.
 This includes notifying anyone outside the team of issues that have not yet been disclosed publically, including the existence of issues, expectations of